CesiumGS/3d-tiles/Styling/README.md

 #### Number

-Like JavaScript, numbers can be `NaN` or `Infinity`.
+As in JavaScript, numbers can be `NaN` or `Infinity`.
 The following test functions are supported:
 * `isNaN(testValue : Number) : Boolean`
 * `isFinite(testValue : Number) : Boolean`